angeldzzz23/angeldzzz23/README.md

 ### Projects i've built
-for the most part these have either been side projects
+for the most part these have either been side projects or companies I have built.

 #### Docusign but for split sheets (2024-Present)
 - https://tunesplitforsongwriters.com
 - tools: Java/Springboot/docker + react/TS

 #### Platform that helps artist sell merch (2023-2024)
 ⚠️ No longer live, but relive the magic: